AdguardTeam/VscodeAdblockSyntax/README.md

 ### Syntax highlighting

 Syntax highlighting is available for AdGuard, uBlock Origin and Adblock Plus syntaxes.
 Nowadays it is unimaginable to work with code without highlighting, which helps you to distinguish different parts of the code and makes it easier to read.

+### Adblock rule linter

+We integrated [AGLint](https://github.com/AdguardTeam/AGLint) into this extension, that makes it able to check your rules for various issues, such as invalid syntax, invalid domains, invalid / incompatible CSS selectors, unknown / incompatible scriptlets, bad practices, etc. For more information about AGLint, please refer to its [repository](https://github.com/AdguardTeam/AGLint).

+> :warning: Please note that the linter is under active development, so it may not work properly for some rules.
+If you find any issues, please report them [here](https://github.com/AdguardTeam/AGLint/issues).
+We look forward to your feedback, your help is very important to us!

 ### GitHub Linguist support